l0stinfr0st/FakeNewsDetection/README.md

   - Recall
   - F1-score

-The notebook focuses on clarity and reproducibility rather than heavy hyperparameter tuning.
+The notebook focuses on clarity and reproducibility rather than heavy hyperparameter tuning, but it also uses GridSearchCV for the hyperparameter tuning.

 ---